 If a faculty member has a split appointment, the Statement of Recommendation is to be completed by the unit administrator of the home department after consulting with the other unit administrators to whom the faculty member reports.
 All relevant unit administrators are expected to sign or initial the statement.
 If they disagree significantly with the recommendation, the matter shall be brought to the attention of the dean of the home college for resolution of differences.

-When the unit administrator is unable to act in accord with the faculty recommendation, the reasons shall be communicated in writing to the faculty committee which provided the counsel.
+When the unit administrator is unable to act in accord with the faculty recommendation, the reasons shall be communicated in writing to the faculty committee that provided the counsel.

 The unit administrator is also responsible for: (1) Ensuring that the OSU Reappointment, Promotion/Tenure Recommendation Form is complete and that all appropriate documentation is attached.
 (2) Preparing the Employment Action form for the proposed personnel action.